Jcorb08/Jcorb08/README.md

 - 👋 Hi, I’m @Jcorb08
-- I’m currently with knowledge in Java, JavaScript, MySQL, PHP, Python and C#.
+- I’m currently with knowledge in C# Blazor, SQL Server, Python, Frontend JavaScript and CSS.
+- I have Leant Java, MySQL and PHP in the Past.
 - And hoping to learn more!

 <!---